mattmaniak/tales_of_soplicowo/docs/game/gdd.md

 3D low poly pixel art, where pixels are used only for details.
 Meshes and the textures' context are classicaly flat.
 Rich post-processing can be easily achieved due the Render Pipeline.

 ## <a id='accessibility'></a>Accessibility
 Each in-game feedback is expressed via at least two sensitive events, eg. dialogues use subtitles and narrator, enemies distraction - some character outline and a proper sound.
 Visual effects change it's shape, not color only to provide meaningful experience also for color-blind people.
 Most of the information is shown using mix of various visual and sound effects.
+Also the game should support at least custom mappings for: keyboard + mouse and Xbox, PlayStation pads.
+Game controls should be as much analogue as possible, eg. triggers on pads.
+The game should contain full colorblind-friendly only visuals optionally.